projectcalico/calico/docs/GettingStarted.md

     ping 172.17.8.101

-If you see ping failures, the likely culprit is a problem with then Virtualbox network between the VMs.
+If you see ping failures, the likely culprit is a problem with then VirtualBox network between the VMs.
 Rebooting the host may help.
 Remember to shut down the VMs first with `vagrant halt` before you reboot.

 You should also verify each host can access etcd.
 The following will return an error if etcd is not available.